-[24] With one exception, the formalities required by Articles 2 to 5 of the Convention are similar to, though somewhat more rigorous than, the formalities required by ss.
+[24] With one exception, the formalities required by Articles 2 to 5 of the Convention7 are similar to, though somewhat more rigorous than, the formalities required by ss.
 4 and 5 of the Wills Act.
 The exception is that, in addition to the two witnesses required by s.
 4, an international will must be acknowledged and signed in the presence of "a person authorized to act in connection with international wills".
 Under s.
 48 of the Wills Act, all active members of the Law Society of Alberta are designated as persons authorized to act in connection with international wills.
 The authorized person is entitled to attach a certificate proving the essential facts about the identity of the testator and witnesses and the procedure followed in the execution of the will, which certificate, in the absence of evidence to the contrary, is conclusive of the formal validity of the will as a will.

-&lt;sup>6 S.A.
-1917, c.
-3, s.
-39.

-&lt;sup>7 Articles 6 and 7 of the Convention provide for additional formalities: for example, the signature must be at the end of the will and all sheets must be signed by the testator or authorized person, and

-[25] The Convention provides a permissive scheme which, if followed, will achieve international recognition of a will.
+11 [25] The Convention provides a permissive scheme which, if followed, will achieve international recognition of a will.
 This report and our recommendations deal only with the formal validity of wills to which Alberta law initially applies.
 Nothing in the discussion or in our recommendations affects the Convention scheme in any way, and no further reference will be made to it.

-F. Formalities required for some other dispositions that take effect on death

-[26] There are some documents other than wills which are really testamentary in nature, as they remain revocable until death and provide for the distribution of property only on death.
-Examples are beneficiary designations for insurance policies and for future income plans such as RRSPs and RRIFs.
+F. Formalities required for some other dispositions that take effect on death [26] There are some documents other than wills which are really testamentary in nature, as they remain revocable until death and provide for the distribution of property only on death.
+Examples are beneficiary designations for insurance policies and for future income 7 Articles 6 and 7 of the Convention provide for additional formalities: for example, the signature must be at the end of the will and all sheets must be signed by the testator or authorized person, and the date is to be noted at the end of the will by the authorized person.
+These are mandatory in form, though, as noted, the wording of Article 1.1 refers only to Articles 2 to 5. plans such as RRSPs and RRIFs.
 For these designations the only formalities required are that they be made in a specified form and that they be signed.
 No witness is required.
 As we noted in ALRI Report 68, Beneficiary Designations: RRSPs, RRIFs and Section 47 of the Trustee Act, page 52, while there has been occasional litigation over whether a person who signed a designation was mentally competent or free from undue influence, there is no reported case, or judicial comment in a reported case, that suggests that the lack of any additional attestation requirement affected the validity of a designation in any way.
+G. What is "writing"?